hrpan/torch_lru/README.md

 ![runtime profile](profile.png "Performance")

 As expected, the runtime is significantly faster than normal recursion.
-At sequence length $2^15$, this implementation is about 1000x faster.
+At sequence length $2^{15}=32768$, this implementation is about 1000x faster than normal recursion.